piwonskp/takathon/docs/source/usage/introduction.rst

 By analyzing what is being mocked by particular test we can also deduce if the object being tested is a pure function or a procedure.
 In other words by analyzing test's mocks you can find tested procedure's dependencies.

 **Tests are a description of code very much like type system is.** Tests describe an interface to function, function domain(reasonable arguments that was predicted by author and tested against) and dependencies.
-While using plain Python tests these data is basically unavailable.
-Due to these properties of declarative tests it is preferred to call it specification which function is tested against rather than actual tests.
+While using plain Python tests this data is basically unavailable.
+Due to these properties of declarative tests it is preferred to call it specification which function is tested against rather than tests.